techmania-team/techmania-docs/English/Rulesets.md

 ![A diagram showing the meaning of scanMarginBeforeFirstBeat and scanMarginAfterLastBeat](https://imgur.com/PiHpGiJ.png)

 All values are in multiples of the screen's width.
 In the standard ruleset, the two margins are 15% and 10% of the screen's width respectively; in the legacy ruleset, they are 15.7% and 9.3%.

-## HP

-**Watch out!** HP-related parameters must be integers.

-HP deltas are defined as 10 arrays (`hpDeltaBasic` etc.); each array contains 6 numbers, corresponding to Rainbow MAX, MAX, COOL, GOOD, MISS and BREAK, respectively.

-The player starts with `maxHp` points of HP.
-On each judgement, the game looks up the HP delta value from the array matching the note type, Fever status and judgement, then adds the delta to the current HP.
-A positive delta will increase HP; A negative delta will decrease HP.

 ## Score and combo bonus